 If, when you try to install a new Feature Update, Windows Update throws an error A current driver on your PC may be better than the driver we’re trying to install, We’ll keep trying to install on Windows 10 or Windows 11, then the best suggestions we have to offer is to not manually Check for Updates and install it, but instead, wait for the Update to be offered to your PC.
 However, if you do not want to do that, then read on.

 Windows Update mechanism can install new drivers for components like Display, Network, Bluetooth, and more.
-When a particular component isn’t compatible with a new version of Windows 10, Windows Update would try to install a compatible driver package from Microsoft’s driver store.
-Some users are currently reporting that Windows Update is repeatedly trying to install an older version of Intel Corporation Display drivers on Windows 10 they see this error message.
+When a particular component isn’t compatible with a new version of Windows 10, Windows Update will try to install a compatible driver package from Microsoft’s driver store.
+Some users are currently reporting that Windows Update is repeatedly trying to install an older version of Intel Corporation Display drivers on Windows 10; they see this error message.

 A current driver on your PC may be better than the driver we’re trying to install

-If you receive this message A current driver on your PC may be better than the driver we’re trying to install issue, you can try our recommended solutions below in no particular order and see if that helps to resolve the issue.
+If you receive this message, A current driver on your PC may be better than the driver we’re trying to install issue; you can try our recommended solutions below in no particular order and see if that helps to resolve the issue.